“Finally, we have an admirable Zerbinetta: she displays an admirable agility in her grand aria in the second act.”

-During her time at Juilliard, Ms. Sutphen earned critical acclaim for her performances as La Fée in Massenet’s Cendrillon under the leadership of Emmanuel Villaume and as Tigrane in Handel’s Radamisto led by Julian Wachner with Juilliard415, the school’s principal period-instrument ensemble.
-In the fall of 2015, she joined Juilliard415 in performances with Maestro Nicholas McGegan in Telemann’s Die Tageszeiten at Alice Tully Hall before touring with the ensemble to Vancouver and Berkeley, CA, where they performed with Philharmonia Baroque Orchestra.
-Additional performances at Juilliard include her Alice Tully Hall debut in Juilliard’s Wednesday at One series and covering Konstanze in Mozart’s Die Entführung aus dem Serail in the Met+Juilliard production of Concert of Comic Operas under Metropolitan Opera Music Director James Levine.
-Further performances include a concert as Sophie in Der Rosenkavalier at Aspen Music Festival’s Harris Hall; Suor Genevieve in Suor Angelica and Frasquita in Carmen with Aspen Opera Theater Center; and Queen of the Night in Mozart’s Die Zauberflöte with Albany Symphony and New York City’s Little Orchestra Society.
+During her time at The Juilliard School, Sutphen earned critical acclaim for her performances as La Fée in Massenet’s Cendrillon under the leadership of Emmanuel Villaume, and as Tigrane in Handel’s Radamisto led by Julian Wachner with Juilliard415, the school’s principal period-instrument ensemble.
+She joined Juilliard415 in performances with Maestro Nicholas McGegan in Telemann’s Die Tageszeiten at Alice Tully Hall before touring with the ensemble to Vancouver and Berkeley, CA, where they performed with The Philharmonia Baroque Orchestra.
+Additional performances at Juilliard include her Alice Tully Hall debut in Juilliard’s Wednesday at One series and covering Konstanze in Mozart’s Die Entführung aus dem Serail in the Met+Juilliard production of Concert of Comic Operas under the baton of James Levine.
+Further performances included Suor Genevieve in Suor Angelica and Frasquita in Carmen with Aspen Opera Theater Center, and Queen of the Night in Mozart’s selections of Die Zauberflöte with Albany Symphony and New York City’s Little Orchestra Society.

-A frequent grant recipient and competition winner, Ms. Sutphen has been recognized by The Gerda Lissner International Vocal Competition (2nd prize 2014), The George London Foundation (Encouragement Award 2014), The Dallas Opera Guild National Vocal Competition (Finalist 2015), The Richard Gaddes Fund for Young Singers at OTSL (2015), The Novick Career Grant at The Juilliard School (2014-15), The National Society of Arts and Letters (1st Prize) and The Gerda Lissner Song Competition (2015).
-She completed her undergraduate and graduate studies at the Juilliard School and received additional training as a resident artist at the Internationale Meistersinger Akademie in Neumarkt, Germany in 2015.
-In the summer of 2016, she will be a participant in the Sir George Solti Accademia for Bel Canto performance.
+A frequent grant recipient and competition winner, Sutphen has been recognized by the Sullivan Foundation with a Career Development Grant, The Gerda Lissner International Vocal Competition (2nd prize), The George London Foundation (Encouragement Award), The Dallas Opera Guild National Vocal Competition (Finalist), The Richard Gaddes Fund for Young Singers at OTSL, The Novick Career Grant at The Juilliard School, The National Society of Arts and Letters (1st Prize), The McCammon Voice Competition (Female Encouragement Award), FAVA Grand Concours Competition (2nd Prize); Metropolitan Opera Council Auditions (District Winner) and The Gerda Lissner Song Competition.
+In 2017 she represented Oper Frankfurt in the prestigious Stella Maris Vocal Competition (second place).
+In addition to earing both her undergraduate and graduate degrees from Juilliard, Sutphen has received additional training as a resident artist at the Internationale Meistersinger Akademie in Neumarkt, Germany (2015) and at the Sir George Solti Accademia for Bel Canto performance (2016).
+In August of 2018, she was honored to have represented The United States as a semi finalist in Operalia.